How to Prevent Dementia: 12 Modifiable Risk Factors

 4. Diabetes

-When it comes to diabetes and dementia, patients should aim for prevention rather than treatment.
+When it comes to type 2 diabetes and dementia, patients should aim for prevention in both cases.
 Often, the recommendations for managing diabetes overlap with those for preventing dementia—healthy diet, regular exercise, and tackling related risk factors all contribute to lowering risk.
-If diagnosed with diabetes, patients can still benefit from taking the prescribed medication and health strategies intended for managing the condition, as they may also prevent a dementia diagnosis.
+If diagnosed with diabetes, patients can further benefit from taking the prescribed medication and health strategies intended for managing diabetes, as they may also help prevent dementia.

 Respiratory and Cardiovascular Health